-The Minnesota Ice Castles are located in New Brighton, just a 20-minute drive from the Twin Cities.
-New Brighton is a town with plenty to do, bringing the ice castles to a city with a small-town feel.
+The Minnesota Ice Castles are located in Maple Grove, just a 20-minute drive from the Twin Cities.
+Maple Grove is a town with plenty to do, bringing the ice castles to a city with a small-town feel.
 Explore the downtown before ending your evening at the stunning lit-up ice castles.

 The ice castles are beautiful at night time when they are illuminated by colored LED lights that give the chilly structures a fairytale quality.
 But, daytime can be just as fun, and you can really appreciate the detail of the sculptures, castles, and everything else made of ice in the natural light.

-*The Stillwater Ice Castles have moved!
+*The Minnesota Ice Castles have moved!
 Please note the new location like last year.
-The location is at Long Lake Regional Park in New Brighton*
+The location is in Maple Grove*

 Are the Minnesota Ice Castles open? – No